avaneev/a5hash/README.md

 another issue: combining of inputs on adjacent iterations without transformation, which also yields collisions.

-However, one should consider the probability of BM happening on arbitrary inputs. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means only purely random input can trigger BM.
-Textual, sparse, or otherwise structured inputs have a negligible chance of BM happening.
+However, one should consider the probability of BM happening on practical inputs. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means only purely random input can trigger BM with an expected probability.
+Textual, sparse, or otherwise structured inputs have a negligible chance of BM happening: they form a sieve which makes many states completely resistant to BM.

-When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is simply impossible to know immediately, whether or not BM was ever triggered on any hash function's iteration (side-channel timing attack requires hash collisions to accumulate quickly to be measurable).
+When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), for an attaker it is simply impossible to know immediately, whether or not BM was ever triggered on any hash function's iteration (side-channel timing attack requires hash collisions to accumulate quickly to be measurable).

 To sum up, `a5hash` is probabilistically resistant to blinding multiplication in general case, when hash function's `UseSeed` is unknown and hash function's